 2. Pothos (Epipremnum aureum)

-Pothos trails beautifully from a high shelf or hanging planter, and it’s one of the best air purifiers on the NASA list.
-It handles low light better than almost any other trailing plant.
+Pothos trails beautifully from a high shelf or hanging planter, and it handles low light better than almost any other trailing plant.
+It is also forgiving when you miss a watering.
 New leaves unfurl lighter and gradually darken, which is a small thing, but it gives you something pleasant to notice.
+For the full routine, start with our golden pothos care guide.

 Light: Low to bright indirect | Water: When top inch of soil is dry | Pet safe: No (toxic if ingested)